 Why Rapid weight loss is a bad idea

 Rapid weight loss is often achieved through extreme dieting or extreme exercise.
-These routines are difficult to maintain over extended periods.
+However, these routines are challenging to maintain over extended periods.
 Once you are lax in these rigorous routines, you will gain back weight.

 When the body is in a calorie deficit after expending more energy than it takes in, it will break down muscle tissue and fat to meet its energy needs.
-This can lead to a decrease in energy levels and cause a decrease in metabolism.
-This loss of muscle tissue makes it even harder to maintain weight loss in the long run.
+This can lead to a decrease in energy levels and cause a reduction in metabolism.
+In addition, this loss of muscle tissue makes it even harder to lose weight in the long run.

 Extreme dieting can lead to deficiencies of nutrients in the body, which increases the risk of health problems such as anemia, fatigue, and osteoporosis.
 It can also cause feelings of deprivation and an unhealthy preoccupation with food.
 This can lead to unhealthy eating patterns and cravings, resulting in bad food habits.

-Rapid weight loss does not address the underlying behaviours or the physiology of weight loss.
-It is a knee-jerk action that is not sustainable and does not show consistent results in the long run.
+Rapid weight loss does not address the underlying behaviors or the physiology of weight loss.
+Instead, it is a knee-jerk action that could be more sustainable and show consistent results in the long run.

 Must Read: How To Lose Weight Without Dieting?

 Symptoms that reveal you are losing weight too fast